Minhtran18/Project_2/README.md

 ### 6.4.1.
 LSTM RNN Predicted vs Actual Stock Price with Bollinger

+Long Short-Term Memory (LSTM) Model to Predict Stock Prices are powerful in sequence prediction problems because they're able to store past information.

 ### 6.4.2.
 Predicted vs Actual Return

+Actual daily return (%) vs. predicted return.

+The graph is to visualize how the model is accurately with the actual daily return over the period.

 ### 6.4.3.
 ARMA Forecast

 The Auto Regressive Moving Average (ARMA) model consists of two parts, an autoregressive (AR) part and a moving average (MA) part.
 The Auto Regressive part involves regressing the variable on its own lagging(past) values.

+The ARMA model uses past values to predict future stock price.

 ### 6.4.4.
 ARIMA Forecast

 The Auto Regressive Integrated Moving Average (ARIMA) model is a famous and widely used forecasting method for time-series prediction.
 ARIMA models can capture a suite of different standard temporal structures in time-series data.
 The model is a measure of how many non-seasonal differences are needed to achieve stationarity.

+The ARIMA model uses past values and error to predict future stock price.

 If no differencing is involved in the model, then it becomes simply an ARMA.

 ### 6.4.5.
 Volatility Forecast.

+GARCH model is used to predict volatility of the stock price, based on the variance across the period.

+Remember: HIGHER VOLATILITY = MORE RISK

 ### 7. Room for Improvement:

 * Adding more parameters to build better prediction model.